 Committing Mail Fraud

-ID thieves may use your ID to open fraudulent mailing addresses to intercept your financial statements, bills, and other sensitive mail.
-They can then use the information in these documents to gain access to your financial accounts, draining your balances and maxing out your credit cards before you even notice something’s wrong.
+ID thieves may use your ID to open fraudulent mailing addresses so they can intercept your financial statements, bills, and other sensitive mail.
+They can then use the information from these documents to gain access to your financial accounts, draining your balances and maxing out your credit cards before you even notice something’s wrong.
 Unfortunately, victims often only notice this type of fraud when they receive debt collection calls or have their loan applications rejected due to tarnished credit histories.

-Steps To Take if You Lose Your ID or Suspect Identity Theft
+Steps To Take if Your ID Got Stolen

 If your ID gets stolen, the personal information featured on it can give thieves a head start in orchestrating identity theft and committing fraudulent activities in your name.
 However, identity theft can often be prevented with these steps: